aws-samples/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/README.md

 2. Delete `hello-world` and `alpine` in the file if needed
 3. Paster your container images’  NAME[:TAG|@DIGEST] on a new line in images.txt, `ubuntu:22.04` for example

-###### NOTE: This only works if your AL2 instance has access to the specific container registry where your images are hosted.
+###### NOTE: This only works if your local workstation has access to the specific container registry where your images are hosted.
 ##### Manual Load
 This is the most robust method.
 You can docker pull all images in your local environment and save images as tar file.
 Then copy all tar files to the `~/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/images` directory on the AL2 instance.
 The packer file in the repo will iterate over the `images` folder and docker import the images from the directory.